cmazey/cmazey-command-line/googleshelldoc.md

-# Cmazey Calculator: Google Shell Documentary
+# Cmazey Command Line: Google Shell Documentary

 This documentary is going to be quick, and short.
 So let's begin right now.
 So, after the virtual machine is done forking the project.
 Before you can access more of my code, there are a few things to do.
 So we are going to use the terminal.